Modular abelian varieties over number fields: Introduction

-The abelian varieties $A_f$ and, more generally, all abelian varieties $A/\Q$ that are isogenous over $\Q$ to some $A_f$ are usually known as \emph{modular abelian varieties}.
-This modularity property has many important consequences and applications, for example: \begin{itemize}\itemsep=0pt \item modularity implies the Hasse conjecture for the zeta function $L(A/\Q;s)$; \item the theory of Heegner points and results by Gross-Zagier and Kolyvagin produce partial results for the variety $A/\Q$ in the direction of the Birch and Swinnerton-Dyer conjecture; \item the modularity of Frey's elliptic curves can be used to solve certain Diophantine equations of Fermat-type. \end{itemize} Because of these nice properties modular abelian varieties have been intensively studied and exploited in the last decades.
-In practice one can easily compute and work with modular forms and the corresponding modular abelian varieties thanks to the powerful tool provided by the theory of modular symbols: see \cite{cremona} for elliptic curves and \cite{stein} for arbitrary dimension.
-The computer systems {\tt Magma} and {\tt Sage} include packages programmed by William Stein that are able to perform many explicit computations with those objects.
+The abelian varieties $A_f$ and, more generally, all abelian varieties $A/\Q$ that are isogenous over $\Q$ to $A_f$ for some $f$ are known as \emph{modular abelian varieties}.
+This modularity property has many important consequences and applications, for example: \begin{itemize}\itemsep=0pt \item modularity implies the Hasse conjecture for the $L$-function $L(A/\Q;s)$; \item the theory of Heegner points and results by Gross--Zagier and Kolyvagin produce partial results for the variety $A/\Q$ in the direction of the Birch and Swinnerton-Dyer conjecture; \item the modularity of Frey's elliptic curves can be used to solve certain Diophantine equations of Fermat type. \end{itemize} As a result, modular abelian varieties have been intensively studied and exploited in the last decades.
+In practice, one can easily compute and work with modular forms and the corresponding modular abelian varieties thanks to the powerful tool provided by the theory of modular symbols: see \cite{cremona} for elliptic curves and \cite{stein} for arbitrary dimension.
+The computer systems {\tt Magma} and {\tt Sage} include packages that are able to perform many explicit computations with those objects.

 In the other direction, one would like to characterize the modularity of a given variety $A/\Q$.
-In the one-dimensional case, the Shimura-Taniyama conjecture predicted that every elliptic curve over $\Q$ is modular, and its proof was completed in 2000 using generalizations and variants of the ideas and techniques of Wiles.
-In \cite{ribet-avQ} Ribet introduced the concept of a variety of $\GL_2$-type as a variety $A/\Q$ for which $\End_\Q(A)$ is a number field of degree equal to its dimension.
-He generalized Shimura-Taniyama by conjecturing that every variety of $\GL_2$-type is modular over $\Q$, and proved that this fact would be a consequence of Serre's conjecture on the modularity of $2$-dimensional mod $p$ Galois representations.
-After the recent proof of Serre's conjecture by Khare and Winterberger we now know that modularity of an abelian variety over $\Q$ is equivalent to the property of being of $\GL_2$-type.
+In the one-dimensional case, the Shimura--Taniyama conjecture predicted that every elliptic curve over $\Q$ is modular, and its proof was completed in \cite{br-co-di-ta} by Breuil, Conrad, Diamond and Taylor, using generalizations and variants of the ideas and techniques of Wiles \cite{wiles} and Taylor--Wiles \cite{taylor-wiles}.
+In \cite{ribet-avQ} Ribet introduced the concept of a variety of $\GL_2$-type as an abelian variety $A/\Q$ for which $\End_\Q(A)$ is a number field of degree equal to the dimension of $A$.
+He generalized Shimura--Taniyama by conjecturing that every variety of $\GL_2$-type is modular over $\Q$, and proved that this fact would be a consequence of Serre's conjecture on the modularity of $2$-dimensional mod $p$ Galois representations \cite[Theorem 4.4]{ribet-avQ}.
+After the proof of Serre's conjecture by Khare and Wintenberger \cite[Theorem 9.1]{kwI}, we now know that modularity of an abelian variety over $\Q$ is equivalent to the property of being of $\GL_2$-type.